sinclairtarget/libatrus/README.md

 # Atrus

+> Reward?
+I'm sorry but all I have to offer you is... the library on the island
+> of Myst.
+The books, that are contained there.
+Feel free to explore.

+—Atrus, _Myst_

-A MyST document engine.
+Atrus is a MyST document engine.
 Atrus parses [MyST-flavored Markdown](https://mystmd.org/spec/overview) and can output MyST AST or HTML.
 Other renderers might be added in the future.